 The Newel Type is set to Square from the drop down menu.

 Next, select the Materials panel to choose the appropriate materials for the Newel and the panel, and click OK.

 For this example the default Charcoal material for the Panel is used and the Newel uses the same DarkRed Brick as the Terrain Wall.

 To place caps on the fence posts

-- Select Library> Library Browser from the menu to open the Library Browser window.
+Select View> Library Browser from the menu to open the Library Browser window.

 Or if you prefer the globes used in the image at the beginning of this article, browse to Chief Architect Core Catalogs> Shapes> Domes & Spheres> Sphere.

-- On the General panel, set the Floor to Bottom Height value to the appropriate value so that it rests on top of the Newel, and make any appropriate changes to the Height, Width and Depth value.
+On the General panel, set the Elevation Reference to Absolute, and then change the Elevation at Bottom value to the appropriate value so that it rests on top of the Newel, and make any appropriate changes to the Height, Width and Depth value.

-- For the purposes of our example, we set the Floor to Bottom to 58".
+For the purposes of our example, we set the Elevation at Bottom to 58".